ThugOG/everything_gpt/README.md

 To start a conversation, simply type a message in the input field at the bottom of the screen and press enter.
 The application will send your message to the OpenAI API, which will generate a response.
 The response will be displayed in the chat window, and you can continue the conversation by typing another message.

 # Deployment - `npm run build`

+# Contributing
+If you'd like to contribute to the development of this project, feel free to fork the repository and submit a pull request.
+We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.